surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 1.8.0 is planned for Dec 2020 or Jan 2021

-As of commit 63857da1 here's what's there:
+As of commit 4237734600 here's what's there:

 * Filters
    * Added "Vintage Ladders", 2 models of vintage 4 stage feedback low pass ladder filters.
         Thanks to [@ddiakopoulos](https://github.com/ddiakopoulos) for maintaing this very useful [repo of research and code](https://github.com/ddiakopoulos/MoogLadders) which heavily informed the models we implemented.
+   * Integrate the filter from [OB-Xd](https://github.com/reales/OB-Xd)
    * Implement 24dB varients for the bandpass and notch filter subtypes

-* Expanded Modulator Features
+* Expanded Modulator Features and Fixes
    * MSEG
      * Say
-     * MOre
+     * More
      * Here
    * New MIDI Types - breath, expression, sustain
    * Alternate and Random - both bi- and uni-polar - sources